Are all Lawnmower Blades the Same?-Let’s Find Out

 This enables the blade to cut the grass efficiently and bring it to the deck.
 There, it’s cut additionally until it’s in much smaller pieces, falling onto the lawn.

-To easily differentiate between a standard and a mulching lawnmower blade, check their shape.
-The former has fewer edges for cutting and a straighter shape whereas the latter has more cutting edges and its shape is curvier.
+Check the shape of the lawnmower blades to easily differentiate between a standard and a mulching blade.
+The former has fewer cutting edges and a straighter shape, whereas the latter has more cutting edges and is curvier.

 When searching for blades for your lawnmower, you may also come across other terms, so here’s what each of them means: